kevintruong/til/File-System,-Part-4:-Working-with-directories.md

 `
 dd if=/dev/urandom of=/dev/null bs=1k count=1024
 `
 Both the input and output files in the example above are virtual - they don't exist on a disk.
-This means the speed of the transfer is unaffected by hardware speed.
+This means the speed of the transfer is unaffected by hardware power.
 Instead they are part of the `dev` filesystem, which is virtual filesystem provided by the kernel.
 The virtual file `/dev/urandom` provides an infinite stream of random bytes, while the virtal file `/dev/null` ignores all bytes written to it.
 A common use of `/dev/null` is to discard the output of a command,
 ```
 myverboseexecutable > /dev/null